 I do love the romanticized notion of the solstice.
 But it’s already felt like summer in Phoenix for a long time already.
 So really, it’s just another hot-as-hell day.
 Oh, there’s even more sun today you say?
 Perrrrrfect.
 Queue the sangria.

-enter the summer solstice sangria
+Enter summer solstice sangria

 I must admit I’m no expert on solstices or the history of sangria.
 However, I do know from my Italian studies in college that “sangue” is how you say “blood.”
 So I guess the name makes sense?
 Although, I’m going to guess we’ve all figured out by now that there are many kinds of sangrias out there.
 White, red, bubbly, rose…. it’s all good.